MicrosoftDocs/entra-docs/docs/identity/authentication/concept-system-preferred-multifactor-authentication.md

 ### How does system-preferred MFA determine the most secure method?

 When a user signs in, the authentication process checks which authentication methods are registered for the user.
 The user is prompted to sign-in with the most secure method according to the following order.
 The order of authentication methods is dynamic.
 It's updated as the security landscape changes, and as better authentication methods emerge.
-Due to known issues with Certificate-based authentication and System preferred MFA we have moved CBA to the bottom of the list.
-Click the link for information about each method.
+Due to known issues with certificate-based authentication (CBA) and system-preferred MFA, we moved CBA to the bottom of the list.
+Click the link for more information about each method.

 1. [Temporary Access Pass](howto-authentication-temporary-access-pass.md)
 1. [FIDO2 security key](concept-authentication-passwordless.md)